Phat-Taupe-Pests/BangazonCLI/README.md

 ### Option 9 Show Stale Products
 1. This Method will guide you through checking for a stale product
+2. A stale product has a) never been added to an order, and has been in the system for more than 180 days
+b) Has been added to an order, but the order hasn't been completed, and the order was created more than 90 days ago
+c) Has been added to one, or more orders, and the order were completed, but there is remaining quantity for the product, and the product has been in the system for more than 180 days
-2. You are required to have chosen an active customer
+3. You are required to have chosen an active customer
-3. The stale products will be displayed
+4. The stale products will be displayed

 ### Option 10 Show Customer Revenue Report
-1. This Method will guide you through checkung a revenue report
+1. This Method will guide you through checking a revenue report
 2. You are required to have chosen an active customer
 3. The Revenue Report will be displayed